 - Using two locks is even better than using one!

-- Keep a copy of your bikes serial number in your wallet.
+- Keep a photo of your bike and a copy of its serial number

 - Hide a business card or index card with your name and phone number inside the bike frame.